DePuy Attune Knee Replacement

 All of these elements should work together to help patients walk with less pain and more stability than they did prior to the surgery.
 But that’s not always the case.
 How can you know if your knee implant is failing?
 You may experience symptoms that include swelling, pain, inflammation, warmth on the site or what seems like an infection.
 You should discuss these symptoms with your doctor.Protect Your Rights by Hiring an Experienced Lawyer

 If you did receive an Attune Knee Replacement and believe you may be eligible to file suit against the company, it is important to do so soon.
-Contact attorney Jessica Surber at (270) 781-6500 or email@example.com.
+Contact attorney Jessica Shoulders at (270) 781-6500 or firstname.lastname@example.org.
 She can provide a free consultation about your case and help you determine the next steps.